 Lotronex, or alosetron, is used to treat symptoms of irritable bowel syndrome (IBS).
 Unfortunately, it leads to problems that can be even worse – like ischemic colitis, severe constipation, and even death.

 Vioxx is a prescription medication manufactured by Merck to relieve pain associated with arthritis and menstruation.
 It was recalled in 2004 for an increased risk of heart attack and strokes.

 Medtronic defibrillators are implanted in patients’ chests to deliver small electric shocks and correct slow or dangerously fast heart rhythms.
 While patients depend on these shocks, the devices often failed and were recalled after instances of heart failure.

 Inferior Vena Cava (IVC) filters stop small blood clots from going into the lungs.
 Sadly, IVC filters from many manufacturers have been recalled and associated with serious injuries and patient deaths.

 Defective 3M earplugs were distributed to individuals in the military between 2003 and 2015.
 The devices failed to protect wearers from harmful sounds, and many veterans suffered hearing loss and tinnitus (ringing in the ear) as a result.

-Exposure to asbestos can lead to scarring of the lungs and shortness of breath, known as asbestosis, mesothelioma, and other serious health conditions.
+Asbestos exposure can lead to scarring of the lungs and shortness of breath, known as asbestosis, mesothelioma, and other serious health conditions.
 Asbestos has been associated with talcum powder, which is present in baby powder and other cosmetic products.

 Actos (pioglitazone) helps control high blood sugar in patients with type 2 diabetes.
 The drug has been associated with bladder cancer, heart failure, and other side effects.
 Actos’ manufacturer, Takeda Pharmaceuticals, settled 9,000 claims for $2.4 billion in 2015.